MrAsterisco/RxFireAuth/README.md

 - At some point, Mike decides to sign-in to sync his data with another device.
 He registers a new account with his email and a password.
 - Everything's looking good until now with the normal Firebase SDK, **unless you're super into RxSwift and you want all the Firebase methods to be wrapped into Rx components; if that's the case, skip the next points and go directly to "Code Showcase" paragraph.**
 - Now, Mike wants to use his shiny new account to sign-in into another device.
 He downloads the app once again and he finds himself on the Home screen.
-- He goes directly into the Sign-in screen and enters his account credentials: at this point, using the Firebase SDK, you'll try to link the anonymous account that has been created while opening the app to Mike's credential, but you'll get an error saying that those credentials are already in use. **Here's where this library will help you: when logging-in, the `UserManager` class will automatically check if the specified credentials already exist and will use those to login; it'll also delete the anonymous account that is no longer needed.**
+- He goes directly into the Sign-in screen and enters his account credentials: at this point, using the Firebase SDK, you'll try to link the anonymous account that has been created while opening the app to Mike's credential, but you'll get an error saying that those credentials are already in use. **Here's where this library will help you: when logging-in, the `UserManager` class will automatically check if the specified credentials already exist and will use those to login; it'll also delete the anonymous account that is no longer needed and report everything back to you.**

 ##### Code Showcase
 Use the following method to login using an email and a password: